ECC-BFMC/Documentation/source/hardwareimprovements.rst

 **WHY?**

 Let’s say you have just written a script that turns on a light bulb.
 At the first glance, there is no light coming out from the bulb.
 What are you going to do?
-Well, sometimes it’s better to check if the bulb is properly plugged into, rather than rewriting your code.

-The car kit is composed of two parts:
-    * Software;
-    * Hardware.

-This tutorial will help you improve the smoothness of the car (which can be seen as a Hardware bug often tried to be solved by software means).
-Basically all you need to do is cleaning, lubricating (and where needed) removing some parts of the car.
+Well, sometimes it’s better to check if the bulb is properly plugged in, rather than rewriting your code.
+Basically all you need to do is cleaning, lubricating and, where needed, removing some parts of the car.

 **What are the advantages?**